-Using this website
+Using the Visit Cornwall website

 National Accessible Scheme (NAS) Grading

 The national tourist boards for England, Scotland and Wales operate this scheme to identify and acknowledge those places to stay that meet the needs of wheelchair users and those people with hearing and sight impairment.
 Choose the left-hand menu option for Gradings/Inspections, and then the filter for National Accessible Scheme and only those graded under this scheme will be displayed.

 Places to visit